-Hewlett Packard Records manager also known as HP TRIM.
-HP Records Manager, known as HP TRIM, is a document and records management repository solution to capture, manage, and secure information discovered during an OMI investigation.
-All documents in HP TRIM are maintained in accordance with VA Records Management guidance and accessible only by OMI staff.
+Content Manager is a document and records management repository solution to capture, manage, and secure information discovered during an OMI investigation.
+All documents in Content Manager are maintained in accordance with VA Records Management guidance and accessible only by OMI staff.
 In some cases, PII/PHI is included in discovery findings.